 - Often, the Chief of Defence Staff will have to wear two hats simultaneously as part of the Defence Planning Committee headed by the NSA and Defence Acquisition Committee headed by defence minister.

 - It will have to consider contentious issues initially at the inter-service level as PC-COSC, and thereafter as CDS at the departmental level.

 Way forward: We need a clear, realistic vision document about what our strategic interests are, and flowing from that, specific roles that the theatre commands need to be performed.

 - How do you allocate the resources, the permanent resources that need to be allocated, to a theatre command?

 - Sufficient tenure: It is also necessary that the first incumbent is given a term of three years so as to be able to carry the ambitious vision laid out in the cabinet note through to its conclusion.

-- Trimming Indian Army’s huge work-force: This will demand innovation, given the fact that infantry-based operations geared for counterinsurgency warfare, which a large part of the Army is dedicated to the undertaking, are manpower intensive.
+- Trimming Indian Army’s huge work-force: This will demand innovation, given the fact that infantry-based operations geared for counterinsurgency warfare, are manpower intensive.

 - Indigenization: the capital-intensive services should rally behind a committed enterprise to support the native Research and Development for production and eventual deployment of weapons systems, which when procured from abroad drive a massive hole in the budget.

-- The defence ministry needs economists: It has many accountants and finance professionals, but I am yet to see a defence economist in the government
+- The defence ministry needs economists: It has many accountants and finance professionals, but the country is yet to see a defence economist in the government.

 - Provision for allowances: The job is strategic, requires personal supervision.
 Given the challenges and the limited time-frame within which to accomplish it, allowances will have to be made for attendant hiccups.